LearningRegistry/LearningRegistry/docs/spec/Publish_Services/index.rst

             IF the *resource* *data* *description* document does NOT pass the filter

                                 THEN    // indicate filtering was applied

                                         OK := F

-                                        error := "rejected by filter"
-                                        // an appropriate filtering message
+                                        error := "rejected by filter" // an appropriate filtering message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF the service applies ToS checks

                         AND the *resource* *data* *description* document TOS is unacceptable

                                 THEN    // indicate ToS was rejected

                                         OK := F

-                                        error := "rejected by ToS"
-                                        // an appropriate message
+                                        error := "rejected by ToS" // an appropriate message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF the service does not accept anonymous submissions

                         AND the *resource* *data* *description* document has submitted_type=="anonymous"

-                                THEN
-                                        // indicate submitted type was rejected
+                                THEN    // indicate submitted type was rejected

                                         OK := F

                                         error := "anon submission rejected" // an appropriate message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF the service validates the submitter

                         AND the *resource* *data* *description* document submitter cannot be verified or trusted

-                                THEN
-                                        // indicate submitter was rejected
+                                THEN    // indicate submitter was rejected

                                         OK := F

-                                        error := "rejected submitter"
-                                        // an appropriate message
+                                        error := "rejected submitter" // an appropriate message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF the service requires a signature

                         AND the *resource* *data* *description* document signature not present

-                                THEN
-                                        // indicate signature was rejected
+                                THEN    // indicate signature was rejected
                                         OK := F

-                                    error := "no signature"
-                                        // an appropriate message
+                                        error := "no signature" // an appropriate message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF the service validates the signature

                         AND the *resource* *data* *description* document signature cannot be verified

-                                THEN
-                                        // indicate signature was rejected
+                                THEN    // indicate signature was rejected

                                         OK := F

-                                        error := "rejected signature"
-                                        // an appropriate message
+                                        error := "rejected signature" // an appropriate message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF the node limits the size of document that can be stored

                         AND the *resource* *data* *description* document is too large

-                                THEN
-                                        // indicate document too large
+                                THEN    // indicate document too large

                                         OK := F

-                                        error := "too large"
-                                        // an appropriate message
+                                        error := "too large" // an appropriate message

                                         doc_ID := supplied doc_ID

                                         SKIP

         IF *resource* *data* *description* document did not have a supplied doc_ID

                         THEN generate a new unique doc_ID

+        :changes:`▲ graveyard := []`

+        :changes:`If *resource* *data* *description* document has a non-empty "replaces" property`

+                        :changes:`THEN            // check that document can be published according to replacement policy`

+                            :changes:`FOR EACH *resource* *data* *description* specifed in "replaces" property`

+                                :changes:`IF the original *resource data description* document can be replaced`

+                                    :changes:`THEN    // indicate tombstone can be created`

+                                        :changes:`CREATE *tombstone document* for original *resource data description* document`

+                                        :changes:`PUSH  *tombstone document* to graveyard`

+                                :changes:`If the replacement *resource data description* document violates *replacement policy*`

+                                    :changes:`THEN    // indicate that replacement is invalid and not permitted`

+                                        :changes:`OK := F`

+                                        :changes:`error := "rejected replacement"`  // an appropriate message

+                                        :changes:`doc_ID := supplied doc_ID`

+                                        :changes:`SKIP`

         PUBLISH the *resource* *data* *description* document to the node

                         by the owner of the node

                         to the node’s resource data description document database

-                    SET publish_node, update_timestamp,▼:deprecation:`node`:deprecation:`_`:deprecation:`timestamp`, create_timestamp
+                        SET publish_node, update_timestamp, :changes:`▲ node_timestamp`, create_timestamp

         IF there is a publishing error

                 THEN            // create an error object array element object for the individual document

                         OK := F

-                                error := "publish failed"
-                                        // an appropriate error for the publish failure
+                        error := "publish failed" // an appropriate error for the publish failure

                         doc_ID := supplied doc_ID

                         SKIP

+        :changes:`▲ VALIDATE tombstones in graveyard may be saved.`

+                :changes:`IF tombstones are permitted to be saved by *replacement policy*`

+                    :changes:`THEN`

+                        :changes:`FOR EACH tombstone in graveyard`

+                            :changes:`IF *tombstone document* exists for *resource data description document* specified in *tombstone document*:`

+                                :changes:`SKIP`

+                            :changes:`ELSE`

+                                :changes:`UPDATE original *resource data description document* specified in *tombstone document* with the *tombstone document*  // this is a replacement operation`

         // create a return object array element object for the individual document

         OK := T

         doc_ID  // supplied or generated doc_ID